morse-simulator/morse/doc/morse/user/builder.rst

 components, and starts the Blender 3D Engine.

 Since these scripts are regular Python scripts, you can easily create one function or class for each of your robots.
-This way, you can quickly reuse them in different contexts.
+This way, you can easily reuse them in different contexts.

 A basic builder script looks like: